myoshuu/myoshuu/README.md

 ###
 > Full-stack Developer

 I am currently focusing on deepening my knowledge of JavaScript/TypeScript and have around **3 years** of experience using PHP/Laravel in **Web Development**.
-I have worked on several projects, including some international-level projects such as [ICAST](https://icast2025.uksw.edu), which is currently in progress.
+I have worked on several projects, including some international-level projects such as [Eventra](https://eventra.id).
 I also enjoy working in a team and collaborating with other developers.

+### Project that I've worked on
+- 🎭 [Eventra](https://eventra.id) – Event organizer for UISPP 2025
+- 🌱 [KampuskuFloraku](https://kampuskufloraku.uksw.edu) – Vegetation management collaborate with FBIO Satya Wacana Christian University
+- 🌐 [ICAST](https://icast2025.uksw.edu) – Inforgraphic for International Conference

 ### Contact Me
 <div align="left">